brainstorm/s3-rust-htslib-bam/README.md

 2. [AWS SAM](https://aws.amazon.com/serverless/sam/) is properly installed.
 3. You have a [functioning Rust(up) installation](https://rustup.rs/),
      docker and [`cross`](https://github.com/rust-embedded/cross).
-4. You have jq installed (for the lambda invoke - feel free to just replace with cat)

 If that is in order, clone this repository.